 Indeed, as I researched further, I eventually found myself querying that tale.
 Supposedly, during Operation Benedict in World War II, British planes were struggling to operate on low-octane Russian fuel, if you believe Wikipedia.
 The lone citation for this is a random PDF on the “Broquet Fuel catalyst.”
 Would you believe it, Broquet is another brand selling these magic beans!
 According to the story, a special tin catalyst was able to spice up the Russian fuel to help boost the British fighters to their proper performance.

 Other sellers seem to lean on varying retellings of this story.
-I found a defunct brand called Carbonflo which included a similar tale on its now-deceased website.
+I also found a defunct brand called Carbonflo which included a similar tale on its now-deceased website.

 Did Anyone Do Science?